chebyshev_polynomial#

 the underlying multi-index sets are equal, and

-the underlying grid instances are equal, and
+the underlying grid instances are equal (including the underlying domains and multi-index sets), and

 the coefficients of the polynomials are equal.